-Criteria Maximum Score 1) Project scope : Project Sponsors applying for PMS projects will receive higher scores than those applying for PS&E or Non-Pavement Asset Management projects.
-However, Project Sponsors that do not use the P-TAP Program to fund the update of their PMS and can demonstrate that, 1) they have used an MTC-certified inspection team to perform their PMS update; and 2) that the jurisdiction's certification status will remain current through the duration of the P-TAP Round, will receive points consistent with a PMS project for a PS&E or Non- Pavement Asset Management project.
-25 2) Number of centerline miles : Project Sponsors with fewer centerline miles will receive higher scores 20 3) Prior P-TAP recipient: Project Sponsors that have not recently received P-TAP funds will receive higher scores 30 4) Certification status : Project Sponsors without current PMP certification will receive higher scores 25
+Criteria Maximum Score 1) Project scope: Project Sponsors applying for PMS projects will receive higher scores than those applying for PS&E and Non-Pavement Asset Management projects.
+However, Project Sponsors that do not use the P-TAP Program to fund the update of their PMS and can demonstrate that, A. they have used an MTC-certified inspection team to perform their PMS update; and B. the jurisdiction's certification status will remain current throughout the duration of the P-TAP Round, will receive points consistent with a PMS project for a Non-Pavement Asset Management project.
+25 2) Number of centerline miles : Project Sponsors with fewer centerline miles will receive higher scores 20 3) Prior P-TAP recipient : Project Sponsors that have not recently received P-TAP funds will receive higher scores 30 4) Certification status : Project Sponsors without current PMP certification will receive higher scores 25